FahimFBA/javafx-guessing-number-game/README.md

 # Number Guessing Game

 This is a simple number guessing game.
-The computer will pick a random number between 1 and 100.
+The computer will pick a random number between 1 and 4.
 The player will then try to guess the number.
-After each guess, the computer will tell the player if the guess is too high or too low.
-The player wins if they can guess the number within 1 to 4, and the user has to detect the correct number within 2 attempts.
+After each guess, the computer will determine if the guess is right or wrong.
+The player wins if they can guess the number within 2 attempts, and if the user fails to do so within the given 2 attempts, then the user loses.
+If the user submits their name, then the program also shows the user's name in the output screen.

 **The updated and the default branch is the `production` branch.**